phaserjs/phaser/README.md

 * GamepadButton.destroy method added.
 Called automatically by SinglePad when a controller is disconnected.
 * Added Math.factorial (thanks @alvinsight, #940)
 * Full Mouse Wheel support added, with new constants and callbacks for mouse wheel movement (thanks @woutercommandeur, #959)
+* A Phaser version of the Pixi PixelateFilter was added by @paperkettle #939)
+* TileMap.setPreventRecalculate allows you to turn on / off the recalculation of tile faces for tile collision, which is handy when modifying large portions of a map to avoid slow-down (thanks @sivael, #951)

 ### Bug Fixes